 There are a few ways you can make an SVG file.
 Create the element with a vector designer, manually type the code or convert an image into SVG via a converter.
 Let's explore these options.

 The simplest way for you to achieve the images and vector elements you want, first and foremost, is to design them yourself.
-Design vectors in any software that you can create paths in, such as Adobe Illustrator, Adobe Photoshop, Gimp, Inkscape, Sketch etc. If you're just starting out, freeware alternatives such as Gimp and Inkscape are useful with many guides and tutorials to choose from.
+You can design vector images in any software that can create paths, such as Adobe Illustrator, Adobe Photoshop, Gimp, Inkscape, Sketch etc. If you're just starting out, freeware alternatives such as Gimp and Inkscape are useful with many guides and tutorials to choose from.

 For example: If the images on your website are 1200x800 pixels, but you would like to add a mascot that you created, you can use an artboard to scale the mascot to the right size so that it integrates into your layout without having to adjust the image manually in the editor.